harshvermavvv/kathasaar/README.md

 KATHASAAR 🙏

-KATHASAAR is a spiritual content platform that provides devotional resources such as Aartis, Chalisas, and Ekadashi Vrat Kathas.
+KATHASAAR is a devotional content platform designed to provide easy access to spiritual resources such as Aartis, Chalisas, and Ekadashi Vrat Kathas.
-The platform allows users to **listen to devotional content and download it for offline use, making spiritual content easily accessible anytime.
+The platform enables users to stream devotional audio and download it for offline listening, making spiritual content accessible anytime and anywhere.

-✨ Features

-* 🎧 Listen to spiritual content (Aarti, Chalisa, Vrat Katha)
+✨Features

+1.Stream devotional audio including Aartis, Chalisas, and Vrat Kathas

-* ⬇️ Download devotional content for offline listening
+2.Download content for offline listening

-* 🧘 Clean and simple interface
+3.Simple and user-friendly interface

-* 📱 Accessible on web browsers
+Accessible through modern web browsers

-🛠 Tech Stack
+Tech Stack

-* Node.js
+Backend: Node.js

-* HTML
-* CSS
-* JavaScript
+Frontend: HTML, CSS, JavaScript

+Runtime Environment: Node.js

-🚀 Installation & Setup
+Installation & Setup

-Follow these steps to run the project locally:
+Follow the steps below to run the project locally.

-1️⃣ Clone the repository:
+1. Clone the Repository
 git clone https://github.com/harshvermavvv/kathasaar.git

-2️⃣ Navigate to the project folder: cd sassu
+2. Navigate to the Project Directory cd kathasaar
-,
-cd bhangi

-3️⃣ Install dependencies(if needed):
+3. Install Dependencies
 npm install

-4️⃣ Start the server:
-npm run dev
+4. Start the Development Server npm run dev

-5️⃣ Open in Browser Go to:
+5. Open in Browser
 http://localhost:3000
+Project Goal

+The goal of this project is to build a lightweight and accessible devotional platform that allows users to conveniently listen to and download spiritual content without relying on complex applications.

-🤝 Contributing
+Contributing

-Contributions are welcome!
-If you would like to improve this project, feel free to fork the repository and submit a pull request.
+Contributions are welcome.
+If you would like to improve the project:

+Fork the repository

+Create a new branch

+Make your changes

+Submit a pull request

-👨‍💻 Author
+Author

 Harsh Verma